 While scotch remains more popular out of the two, a lot of that stems from the fact that Scotland has a far higher number of whiskey distilleries.
 As well as having a larger number, it also has the advantage of age: if an Irish whiskey distillery is only 10 years old, it’s a long way off being able to sell bottles aged for longer than that.

 What that does mean is that now’s a great time to get involved with the industry, staying ahead of the trends and being first in line to sample new drams before the rest of the world catches on.

 But where to start?

-You’ll recognise a great Irish whiskey by its colour.
-Most are generally a pale straw colour or a light amber at most, compared to Scotch’s darker shades.
+You’ll recognize a great Irish whiskey by its color.
+Most are generally a pale straw color or light amber at most, compared to Scotch’s darker shades.
 That’s partially due to the distillation and also the ratio of core ingredients involved.
 Irish whiskey tends to be triple distilled, while Scotch is mostly distilled twice.

 So, what’re the most important factors to note when buying Irish whiskey?

 The Irish Whiskey Act of 1980 requires that all whiskey labeled as Irish Whiskey must be distilled and aged exclusively in Ireland—the same way all Bourbon must be produced in Kentucky.
 So there’s no need to worry about buying inauthentic bottles.